SpellholdStudios/Solaufein_Flirt_Pack/README.md

 - Extra special thanks goes to Weimer, who not only sparked the interest in Solaufein, but helped to redefine the Baldur’s Gate world with his creation of WeiDU.
 - Additionally, this flirt pack never would have come about without the interest and dedication of those people who started the idea so many years ago.
 Since I cannot name all of them, I will simply say thank you to them along with a special acknowledgement to those who put in the time and effort on this project.
 The RPG Solaufein Crew:
-- Jyzabal: Flirt Writer/Sanity Keeper
+    - Jyzabal: Flirt Writer/Sanity Keeper.
-- Noctalys: Flirt Writer/Threat Maker
+    - Noctalys: Flirt Writer/Threat Maker.
-- Riviera: Flirt Writer/Nudger
+    - Riviera: Flirt Writer/Nudger.
-- Mistress Elysia: Flirt Writer/Ghostly Presence
+    - Mistress Elysia: Flirt Writer/Ghostly Presence.
-- Alatariel: Flirt Writer/Patience Itself
+    - Alatariel: Flirt Writer/Patience Itself.
-- Rastor: Omnipresent Authority Figure (even though he is listed last. :P)
+    - Rastor: Omnipresent Authority Figure (even though he is listed last. :stuck_out_tongue:)
-- Thank you very much to the Dark Poetry site <www.darkpoetry.com> and the writers at the site who’s works are included in the pack.
+- Thank you very much to the Dark Poetry site <www.darkpoetry.com> and the writers at the site who’s works are included in the pack:
     - <a href="http://www.darkpoetry.com/dp/15097/94685#work">Ascension</a> by MoonMoth.
     - <a href="http://www.darkpoetry.com/dp/12684/94568#work">When the Sunlight Disappears</a> By Red.

 ##